 This guide covers fundamental troubleshooting techniques for ZenRows.
-Whether you’re just getting started or encountering unexpected errors, these tips will help you resolve common issues quickly.
+Whether you’re just getting started, encountering unexpected errors or noticing the success rate dropping, these tips will help you resolve common issues quickly.

 When a target website returns an error, ZenRows handles it and returns a successful response by default.
 However, you can retrieve the original status code for debugging purposes: